adamefrati/myyntimaatio-launcher/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Set only "myyntimaatio" user to receive iThemes security plugin notifications.
+* Write .htaccess file with permalinks setting on importing WordPress settings.

 = 1.0.1 =
 * Configuration added to remove extra themes when Wordpress(FI) Settings applies from plugin settings.